medialab/xan/docs/cmd/separate.md

     * --cuts: cut at predefined byte offsets
     * --offsets: extract byte slices

+This command can also operate on arbitrary text streams, treating each line as a makeshift CSV record containing a single column.
+This is very useful to parse line-based data such as logs into proper tabular data.

 Created columns can be given a name using the --into flag, else they will be given generic names based on the original column name.
 For instance, splitting a column named "text" will produce columns named "text1", "text2"...
 The --prefix